SatelliteShorelines/CoastSeg/docs/How-to-Download-Tide-Model-updated.md

-# Part 2: Download and Clip the Tide Model
+# Part 2: Download the Tide Model

 ### Space and Time Requirements

-- **Storage Space:** Ensure you have at least 14GB of free space available for fes2014.
+- **Storage Space:** Ensure you have at least 12GB of free space available for fes2022.
-   - If you want both fes2014 and fes2022 you will need at least 35 GB of free space.
+   - If you want both fes2014 and fes2022 you will need at least ~27 GB of free space.
-- **Time Commitment:** The download and setup process for the fes2014 model takes approximately 1-2 hours.
+- **Time Commitment:** The download and setup process for the fes2022 model takes approximately 1-2 hours.
 This is a one-time requirement.

 ## Download_tide_model.ipynb Notebook

-The easiest way to download and clip the tide model is to use this notebook.
+The easiest way to download the tide model is to use this notebook.
 Run all the code in the notebook and you're done!

 1. **Prepare:** Ensure you have you are in an activated coastseg environment and know your AVISO email and password.
 2. **Open Notebook:** Launch `Download_tide_model.ipynb` in Jupyter Notebook.